WebAssembly/module-linking/proposals/module-types/Explainer.md

 relative to the sequence of parent modules and their respective module/type index spaces.

-Given the above, language-independent tools can easily merge multiple `.wasm` files into one `.wasm` file by performing simple transformations that do not require relocations or other fixup-enabling metadata.
-Thus, module imports and nested modules can serve as a language-independent basis for first expressing a module dependency graph and then bundling/linking that dependency graph into a single `.wasm` module for portable distribution.
+In general, language-independent tools can easily merge multiple `.wasm` files in a dependency graph into one `.wasm` file by performing simple transformations that do not require relocations or other fixup-enabling metadata.
+The reverse transformation is also simple and producer-toolchain-independent: a nested module of a `.wasm` file can be split out into a new `.wasm` file by duplicating aliases (which may involve duplicating type or module imports if the alias refers to one).
+Thus, module imports and nested modules can serve as a language- and toolchain-independent basis for first expressing a module dependency graph and then bundling/linking that dependency graph for distribution.

-Additionally, on the Web and other hosts that provide runtime instantiation APIs, nested modules allow an outer module to bundle module code that is to be instantiated dynamically by passing a first-class module reference (created via `ref.module`) to the runtime instantiation API.
+Lastly, on the Web and other hosts that provide runtime instantiation APIs, nested modules allow an outer module to bundle module code that is to be instantiated dynamically by passing a first-class module reference (created via `ref.module`) to the runtime instantiation API.